-Our courses, including the Bachelor of Surveying & Spatial Sciences, encompass the full spectrum of surveying and spatial information science at the undergraduate to postgraduate level.
+Our courses, encompass the full spectrum of surveying and geospatial information science at the undergraduate to postgraduate level.
 We consider problems at scales from millimetres to those that span the entire globe and beyond, and work from the urban setting to developing countries to the most remote regions of the Earth in Antarctica.

 Unmatched practical and field experience.

 - Industry-leading surveying and spatial science equipment is utilised from first year, as is our cutting-edge drone laboratory.
 Beyond the equipment, a huge range of field-based units get you out into the living laboratory of Tasmania, providing genuine environmental learning experiences.

 - Amongst our award-winning staff are Australia’s best spatial scientists, producing world-leading climate change research, and our comparatively small class sizes provide unparalleled access to their experience and connections.

 What Careers relate to Surveying and Spatial Sciences?

 Skills and knowledge in surveying and spatial sciences is a vital component of projects across an increasingly wide range of industries within both government and private enterprise including cadastral surveying, land planning and development, environmental management, civil engineering, mining and agriculture.